-Items that displace the aeronautical contents out of the hangar.
+No person shall store items in an aircraft hangar that impede the movement of the aircraft in or out or impede aircraft access to a hangar.
 A vehicle parked in the hangar while the aircraft is in use will not be considered as a displacement of the aircraft.